franciscop/franciscop.github.io/blog/a-javascript-of-two-worlds/readme.md

 ### Makers goals

-Individual makers are normally more concern about using the tool than the tool itself, so understandably these are common goals:
+Individual makers are normally more concerned about using the tool than the tool itself, so understandably these are common goals:

 - **Small:** being individuals, the scope and complexity is fairly limited.
 Those rare larger tools become either the main focus or unmaintained at some point.
-- **Low overhead:** a single developer does not have time for expensive maintenance, testing, building, etc. Specially when the tools are the means to an end.
+- **Low overhead:** a single developer does not have time for **expensive** maintenance, testing, building, etc. Specially when the tools are the means to an end.
 - **Experimental:** many tools will come for the sake of trying a technology or while learning a new concept but stay there.
 That's cool, next one will be better.
 - **Unsupported:** issues pile up and there's nothing you can do about it.
 The main target of the code is yourself.
-While you try to help others it's not your responsibility as explained with the MIT.
+While you try to help others it starts to get on the way of actually writing code.